murageh/save-progress/README.md

-# useProgress
+# useFormProgress

 #### Your progressive form lifesaver (No pun intended... or was it?).
 Save your form's progress without hassle.

 Ever worked on a form that was too long, and you had to stop halfway through, only to forget where you stopped?
 Or maybe you had to close the browser, and you had to start all over again?
-Well, this package was designed for you.
+Well, this package was designed to control such cases.

-This package allows you to save the progress of your form, and reload it later.
+This package allows you to save the progress of your form and reload it later.
 It is designed to work with any form, and does not have any UI elements.
-It is up to you to create the form, and handle the submit event.
+It is up to you to create the form and handle the `submit` event.

 ## Features

-1. Save the progress of your form to the local storage, or to the session storage.
+1. Save your form progress to the local storage, or to the session storage.
+   > Update (23/02/2023): With the `saveFunction` prop, you can define your own save function.
+   > This is useful if you want to save the values to a database, or to a server, and probably clear them later.
+   > The function will be called every time the values are updated.
+   > The same applies to the `clearFunction` prop.
+This function will be called every time the values are cleared.
+   > Using the `forceLocalActions` prop, you can maintain the default behavior while still carrying out your custom logic.
 2. Reload the values from the local storage, or from the session storage.
 3. Clear the values from the local storage, or from the session storage.

-    ```You can choose where to save the values.
-You can either save them to the local storage, or to the session storage.```

 4. You can define your own save and clear functions.
 This is useful if you want to save the values to a database, or to a server, and probably clear them later.
 5. If you use TypeScript, or you like strict typing, you can explicitly declare the type of data the hook will accept and return.
-This is useful if you want to
-have stricter control over your data.
+This is useful if you want to have stricter control over your data.
 If you fear Types, feel free to pass `<any>` as the type.
 Don't tell anyone I said that. 😀
 6. You can maintain the default behavior while still carrying out your custom logic.
-7. You can use the hook on its, or with the AutoSaveForm component.
-The AutoSaveForm component is designed to be
-used inside a Formik form, and will handle the repetitive tasks of saving the data for you.
+7. You can use the hook on its own, or with the `AutoSaveFormikForm` component.
+The `AutoSaveFormikForm` component is designed to be used inside a Formik form, and will handle the repetitive tasks of saving the data for you.
 Just plug in your save function, and you are good to go.
-Come back later ,and your form will be saved.
+Come back later, and your form will be saved.

 Awesome, right?
 Well, let's get started.